w3c/tokyo18-workshop/sponsorship.md

 layout: home
 ---

-# Sponsoring the W3C Workshop on Mangas and Cartoons
+# Sponsoring the W3C Workshop on Manga, Comics, and Fixed Layout Publications

 (Some general text on the Workshop T.B.D.)
 {: .todo}

-For more details on the workshop, see the [W3C Workshop on Mangas and Cartoons Home page](index.html).
+For more details on the workshop, see the [W3C Workshop on Manga, Comics, and Fixed Layout Publications](index.html).

 ## Why Sponsor This Workshop?